divyanshu05git/todo-app/README.md

-# todo-app-mostly-backend-
+# todo-ap
-Its a basic todo app with sign in sign up feature and is mostly backend
+Its a basic todo app with sign in sign up feature